ScarletsFiction/ScarletsFrame/README.md

 });
 ```

 After it's executed, it will be registered as an model component.
-And any `controller` will running in different scope on every new component.

 If you want to create the component in the DOM, you need to define the HTML content for the component.